fjahr/lightning-mw/03-transactions.md

 ## Funding Transaction

-The funding transaction is a 2-of-2 multisig transaction that is constructed in cooperation between the funder and the fundee (see BMW #2) and then commited to the blockchain.
+The funding transaction is a 2-of-2 multisig transaction that is constructed in cooperation between the funder and the fundee (see BMW #2) and then committed to the blockchain.

 ## Commitment Transaction